 As I strolled through the Whole Foods aisles figuring out what best to make for the New Year’s Eve and New Year’s Day meals, I stumbled across an incredible deal on lobster tails for just $5.99 and a turkey leg for a mere .82!
 Yes, you read that right.
 EIGHTY-TWO CENTS at WHOLE FOODS!
 But then, I realized why.
 According to numerous superstitions, these are two of the worst things you can eat on New Year’s Day!

-Thus, I whipped out my Samsung Note 7 (now the Samsung S21! ) and looked up all the things in my cart most of which had to go back or will have to be consumed on January 2nd.
+Thus, I whipped out my phone and looked up all the things in my cart most of which had to go back or would have to be consumed on January 2nd.
 I want to pass my newfound knowledge onto you, dear TGATP readers, lest you ruin your whole year by consuming the wrong foods!

 Eat these foods: